praveenganeshcp/markup_marker/README.md

 ## Build minimal wireframes and generate HTML, CSS code on the fly for your frontend components

-Provides simple UI with predefined HTML widgets to build minimal wireframes and generates code for the created wireframe.
+Provides simple and user friendly UI to create wireframes using the prebuild widgets, edit styles, and generate code

-> Currently supported widgets:  _Flex-container, Large Heading, Small Heading, Input, Material Icons_
+> Currently supported widgets:  _Flex-container, Large Heading, Small Heading, Small Text, Text Input, Buttons, Header, Footer, Material Icons_